matt-harvey/swx/README.rst

 When filtering by activity name, the default behaviour is to filter for the given activity along with its sub-activities.
-For example, if you have spent 5 hours on an activity called ``emails``, and 4 hours on an activity called ``emails customer``, then the command ``swx print emails`` will print the time spent on both these activities.
+For example, if you have spent 5 hours on an activity called "emails", and 4 hours on an activity called "emails customer", then the command ``swx print emails`` will print the full 9 hours spent on both these activities.
 To print only a given activity without its sub-activities, use the ``-x`` flag.
-Thus the command ``swx print -x emails`` would print only the 5 hours spent on emails and not the 4 hours spent on ``emails customer``.
+Thus ``swx print -x emails`` would print only the 5 hours spent on emails and not the 4 hours spent on "emails customer".

 If you pass the ``-r`` option to a reporting command, then the activity string you enter will be treated as a regular expression (of the POSIX extended